Working Papers

 Published Research

-Potential and Realized Fertility: Evidence from a Large-Scale Field Experiment
+Realized Fertility: Evidence from a Large-Scale Field Experiment (with

 Finance and Competition (with Harris Dellas), Economic